UKCloud/documentation/articles/azure/azs-how-resize-disks.md

 # How to resize virtual machine disks

-In this guide we will cover the process of resizes disks in Azure portal.
-This can be needed if the VM requires more storage space and you can increase current disk capacity rather than adding more disks.
+In this article we will cover the process of resizing disks in the Azure portal.
+This will be needed if the VM requires more storage space as you can increase current disk capacity rather than adding more disks.

 ## Steps to changing disk size via portal